Stalker Hall

 Stalker Hall is the current home of the College of Arts and Sciences at Indiana State University.
-Originally named the Education & Social Studies Building upon completion in 1954, it was renamed Stalker Hall in 1966 in honor of Francis Marion Stalker, a long-member of the Faculty from 1892–1929.
+Originally named the Education & Social Studies Building upon completion in 1954, it was renamed Stalker Hall in 1966 in honor of Francis Marion Stalker, a longtime member of the faculty from 1892 to 1929.

-From 2004–2005, it underwent a $5.5 million renovation which addressed structural, technological and cosmetic deficiencies.
-It is now fully compliant with the Americans with Disabilities Act's standards.
+From 2004 to 2005, it underwent a $5.5 million renovation which addressed structural, technological and cosmetic deficiencies.
+It is now fully compliant with the Americans with Disabilities Act standards.